GoMakeADifference

-Are you a UWC student, passionate about an issue somewhere in the world where you want to make a difference – but you don't have the money to make it happen?
+Are you passionate about an issue somewhere in the world where you want to make a difference?

 Who we are